0zean/0zean/README.md

 - :seedling: Exploring the intersection of machine learning and DSP.

-- :zap: Researching in quantitative finance.
+- :zap: Interested in quantitative finance.

 - :mailbox: How to reach me: [email](mailto:pd1138@protonmail.com)